 Below is a comparison of a healthy head of garlic with only a slight case of rust in the middle of spring, versus a garlic that had been heavily infected over winter.
 The healthy garlic is the same size or even larger than my unaffected crop, while the infected garlic is noticeably smaller.

-Though the stunted garlic produced fewer and smaller cloves, they were still firm and flavorful and looked no different (other than being mini-sized and rather cute — I found it perfect to toss whole into a roast).
+Though the stunted garlic produced fewer and smaller cloves, they were still firm and flavorful and looked no different (other than being mini-sized and rather cute — I found them to be the perfect size to toss whole into a roast).

-You are pretty much at the mercy of the weather when it comes to garlic rust, but there are a few things you can do to try to prevent it:
+You are pretty much at the mercy of the weather when it comes to allium rust, but there are a few things you can do to try to prevent it:

 - The fungus flourishes when the weather is cool, sunlight is low, and humidity is high.
 If you live in this type of climate or had a very wet/gray season, avoid watering your garlic plants late in the day, and especially avoid watering the leaves if they will not have a chance to dry out before evening.